EUDAT-Training/B2FIND-Training/00-mdmanager-script.md

 # The *mdmanager.py* script
-This document describes the usage of the python script `mdmanager.py`, which is used in all training modules belonging to the 'ingestion of metadata', i.e. from [01.b Generate metadata](01.b-generate-metadata.md) to [04.b Upload metadata] (04.b-upload-metadata.md).
+This document describes the usage of the python script `mdmanager.py`, which is used in all training modules belonging to the 'ingestion of metadata', i.e. from [01.b Generate metadata](01.b-generate-metadata.md) to [04.b Upload metadata](04.b-upload-metadata.md).

 ## Environment
 Ubuntu 14.04 server with the following system packages: